Everything you need to know...

 - specialist health virtual reality suite

-This must include at least 32 points from one A level or equivalent BTEC National qualifications.
+This must include at least 24 (Grade D) from one A level or equivalent BTEC National qualifications.
 For example:

 - MPP in BTEC Extended Diploma.